Mail & Telephone Privileges

 Inmates will have the ability to purchase envelopes, paper, and postage stamps through commissary.
 Indigent inmates will be given paper, stamped envelopes, and a writing utensil according to procedures listed in the inmate rulebook.
 A complete return address is required on all outgoing inmate mail.
 This includes the inmate's first and last name and the Facility address.
 Any mail that does not have the required return address will be left with the inmate until the inmate's name and Facility address is included.
 All outgoing mail from the facility will be stamped "Originates from the Kent County Correctional Facility" on the back of the envelope.
 Any mail that is sent inmate to inmate within Kent County Correctional Facility is strictly prohibited.
 It will be considered contraband and will be immediately destroyed by the facility staff.

 Telephone access is provided to the inmates between 8:00 a.m. and 10:00 p.m.
-All calls are outgoing collect service only.
-You will be charged.
+All calls are outgoing collect service only and billed at $0.21 a minute through our provider ICSolutions.
 If you do not wish to be charged, do not accept the call.
 Telephones are located in every housing unit in the jail and in the booking area.
 Calls may be monitored and/or recorded at any time.
 Inmates are allowed access to the phones during their dayroom periods.
 We do not accept incoming calls or messages for the inmates.
 If you have been receiving unwanted phone calls from inmates from this facility you may request to put a "block" preventing any more future calls reaching you by calling the sergeants office at (616) 632-6408.